Skip to content

 Parameter Description

-• condition: A boolean value controlling whether to apply this “less than” condition.
+• condition: A boolean value that controls whether to apply this “less than” condition.

 Examples